 Offer to do a webinar or create content for your affiliates.
 Don’t add any more stuff onto your affiliates to do lists, instead, create content and have things that are ready for them to use right out of the box.

 Make it easy for them to sell it for you.
-If you are an E. Released this program or product before, you know what the conversion rates are and you’ll be able to share that data with your affiliate.
+If you already released this program or product before, you know what the conversion rates are and you’ll be able to share that data with your affiliate.
 Affiliates are more likely to sell your program with the note that you’ve been able to successfully sell it in the past.

 Understand that they might already have promotions lined up.
-Some people have them promotions and their own launches scheduled out months in advance.
+Some people have their promotions and their own launches scheduled out months in advance.
 Keep that in mind when you approach potential affiliates.